sheepla/fzpac/README.md

 ### Optional

-If you have the following AUR helpers installed, use that command in preference to `pacman`:
+If you have the following AUR helpers installed, `fzpac` will use that command in preference to pacman.

 <ul>
     <li><a href="https://github.com/Jguer/yay">Jguer/yay</a></li>